-This is a project I did a few years ago – hand painting stripes on a wall.
+This is a project I did a few years ago – DIY Hand Painted Wall Stripes.
 I have always stayed away from wallpaper as beautiful as some of it is.
-In my past house I did a lot of rag rolling with this Iridescent Pearl Glaze from Lowe’s.
+In my last house I did a lot of rag rolling with this Iridescent Pearl Glaze from Lowe’s.
 I would paint my walls a color and go back and do the rag technique in the glaze.
 It always had a nice subtle texture on the walls that I loved.

 I didn’t really want that same look in this house, so I decided to use the same glaze, in a striped pattern, in this small area on the inside of my staircase.
 My colors there are silvery and mossy green in this area.
 I am loving how it all turned out.
 It really didn’t take that much time – I love a quick project with great impact!
 Look below for the how to…

 First, I measured the wall width and decided how wide I wanted the stripes to be.
 I then took a small ruler and made tick marks across the wall – about 4 marks for each side of each stripe.
 I then took a yardstick placing along the tick marks to use as a guide for my painters tape.
 I did not draw lines down the wall with a pencil.
 The pencil will show through the glaze and not look very nice.
 I then taped the yardstick to the wall so that I had two hands to tape the stripes.
 I moved the yardstick up the stripe as I went along.

 You want the tape to go on the outside of the stripe you are going to paint.
 This takes a little bit of concentration as I taped the wrong side more than once.
 When you are finished it should appear that you have thinner and wider strips.
 After the stripes are painted they will all be the same size.
 The thinner strips will remain the original wall color and the wider stripes will have the glaze.
 Don’t forget to tape the tops and bottoms of the stripes.